 Bordeaux Varieties Prejean Winery has one of the earliest plantings of Merlot in the Finger Lakes from which we produce a varietal Merlot and sometimes blend it into our other Bordeaux varieties Cabernet Sauvignon and Cabernet Franc.

-Burgundian Varieties We also have Chardonnay, the major white grape of the Burgundy and Chablis regions, as well as the red grape of burgundy, Pinot Noir.
-We will have our first Pinot Noir harvest in 2006.
+Burgundian Varieties We also have Chardonnay, the major white grape of the Burgundy and Chablis regions.

 Alsatian /German Varieties Our Gewurztraminer, planted in 1979, is a mouthful in more ways than one.
 It is grown in the Alsace region of France along with another variety we grow, Pinot Gris.
 Riesling, also grown in Alsace, but known predominately as a German varietal, is becoming the Finger Lakes’ signature grape variety.
 We have won numerous medals in international competitions and Wine & Spirits Magazine named our 2002 Riesling Top 100 Wines Values of the Year.